Tarun-00/Project-Orion/README.md

 Compatible with amd, aarch, RISC and ARM architecture.

-It comes with carious themes to show information on the attached display.
+It comes with various themes to show information on the attached display.

 Specs - Raspberry Pi Zero WH, Waveshare 2.13 inch V2 E-Ink Display and Project Orion Licensed Under